Discover the beauty of this small island with big character

 No trip to Bermuda is complete without a visit to one of several pink sand beaches along the southern coast.
 Created from red microorganisms, crushed coral, and sand, pink sand beaches cemented Bermuda as a top tourist destination decades ago and continue to draw visitors in.
 Horseshoe Bay Beach is just one of these splendid beaches with a light pink hue and consistently ranks as one of the world’s best beaches for its sand, turquoise water, and rock formations.

 Looking for something a little more secluded?
 Check out Stonehole Bay Beach that boasts exceptionally bright sand and rocky cliffs.
 Warwick Long Bay Beach is another favorite of locals because of the prevalence of walking trails and amazing snorkel opportunities.
-Lastly, less-visited Chaplin Bay Beach is perched between two sea cliffs and offers a romantic respite for honeymooners.
+Lastly, the less-visited Chaplin Bay Beach is perched between two sea cliffs and offers a romantic respite for honeymooners.

 Now that you’re fully relaxed from spa treatments and tranquil beaches, it’s time for some adventure.
 Discover a variety of experiences for active travelers including bike riding along the 18-mile Railway Trail full of native plants, golfing a championship green at one of six different golf courses (more courses per square mile than anywhere else on the planet), and rock climbing the rugged cliffs on overlooking the ocean.